EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Consider the module that gets data from a server, processes it, then displays it.
 That code is executed all at once.
-If the server we’re trying to connect to is flaky and we’d like to add a retry, we don’t have direct access to the server call, which is hidden behind a wall of code.
+If the server we're trying to connect to is flaky and we'd like to add a retry, we don't have direct access to the server call, which is hidden behind a wall of code.

-Now let’s treat the call to the server as an Effect.
+Now let's treat the call to the server as an Effect.
 We manage it by putting a box around the server Effect like we did with `ControlledRandom`.
 Because the execution of that Effect is now deferred, we have the option of attaching the retry (or another strategy such as a timeout) directly to that Effect, when it is executed.
-Deferred execution adds a “cut point” where we can insert functionality on any Effect.
+Deferred execution adds a "cut point" where we can insert functionality on any Effect.
 Effects are the unpredictable points in a program, and thus comprise most of the places where we are likely to want to insert such functionality.

 This still sounds complicated.
-It’s hard to imagine how to write this kind of code.
+It's hard to imagine how to write this kind of code.
 Fortunately, *Effect Systems* provide the structure for you.
 An Effect System enables us to add almost any functionality to a program.